Montreal Study Tour

 We spent our two nights in the city at Brebeuf, a Jesuit preparatory school, just a few metro stops from downtown Montreal.

 On Friday afternoon, we were free to explore the city.
 For most of the students on the trip, this was our first time in Canada.
+It was also the first time many of us had had an opportunity to sample what a study abroad experience might be like.

 The first site most people visited was L’Oratoire St. Joseph in the Mont-Royal neighborhood.
 It is grand and beautiful itself—but it’s also the perfect spot to take remarkable photos of the city.